 Sometimes, insurance companies are unwilling to offer reasonable settlement terms.
 Should this scenario happen in your wrongful death case, you will need to take your pursuit of compensation to court.
 There, a judge and jury will determine how much financial compensation you will receive.

-At William G. Kolodner, P.A., we have years of experience representing clients in courtrooms throughout the state of Maryland.
+At William G. Kolodner Personal Injury Lawyers, we have years of experience representing clients in courtrooms throughout the state of Maryland.
 We understand how to argue a case in a way that will resonate with the judge and jury.
 When you hire us, we will work tirelessly to ensure that your trial runs smoothly.

 Are you ready to hire a wrongful death lawyer from our law firm to help you with your fight for compensation?
 If so, please reach out to us today to schedule a free consultation at our Baltimore law office.